Ray Salter was born in 1945 in London, England, and currently resides in Salem, MA.

-Salter has exhibited his work locally in libraries in Salem, MA, Lynn, MA, Cambridge, MA and at the Gateway Gallery in Brookline, MA.
-Recently a number of works of his were exhibited internationally in his birthplace of London, England at the Museum of Everything and images of the pieces were used in the exhibition’s catalogue.
+Ray Salter has exhibited his work locally in libraries in Salem, MA, Lynn, MA, Cambridge, MA and at the Gateway Gallery in Brookline, MA.
+Several of Salter’s works are owned and internationally exhibited by the Museum of Everything in London, England.